garland-culbreth/garland-culbreth.github.io/src/content/posts/it-isnt-always-a-power-law.md

 After seeing a straight line of a log-log histogram, researchers would then often perform a least-squares linear regression over the log-log plot to estimate the power law exponent.
 Clauset et al. explain that although this method dates back to the work of [Pareto](https://doi.org/10.1201/b18141), [Auerbach](https://www.vwl.uni-mannheim.de/media/Lehrstuehle/vwl/Ciccone/auerbach_1913_translated_with_introduction_March_2021.pdf), and [Zipf](https://archive.org/details/in.ernet.dli.2015.90211) it has a severe pitfall: when applied on log-log scale data the errors of a least-squares linear regression are systematically biased and non-Gaussian.

-_Even when the data are power law distributed, least-squares fitting isn't satisfactory for finding the power index_.
+_Even when the data are power law distributed, least-squares fitting isn't satisfactory for finding the scaling parameter_.

 It's also common for researchers plotting log-log histograms to simply log the axes and do nothing with the bin widths, resulting in bin widths that vary rather than bin edges spaced evenly in log scale.
 The varying bin widths further compound the problem for least-squared regression, as table 3.1 in the article illustrates.